 Forms, Policies and Resources.

-These forms are to be used for students participating in Community-Based Learning classes and/or the Civic Scholars Program.
+These forms are to be used for students participating in Community-Based Learning classes, the Civic Scholars Program and the Action Scholars Program.
 Review the Student Travel Policies to determine what forms are necessary in order to be reimbursed for transportation costs to and from community partners.
-All forms are due no later than the last day of classes for the semester.
-Please address any questions to email@example.com
+The Student Participation Agreement form must be completed before the start of travel.
+Please address any questions to firstname.lastname@example.org

 The Student Library Loan System would be a collection of donated textbooks from current students enrolled in a diverse course load.
 This collection of books would be housed in the University Library, and can only be utilized by students who are considered need based.
 These students would be allowed to take out the textbook for a certain period of time outside of the library for their own study needs.
 This would assist students who have financial constraints take advantage of their liberal arts education in the same way as students who do not have these obstacles.